 Having led the school to outstanding (to modest national acclaim), Andrew and his young family moved to rural Shropshire.
 His new school (just outside Birmingham) went from special measures to outstanding in exactly one thousand days, and was a finalist for the prestigious TES School of the Year Awards.
 As the LA’s first primary school to convert to an academy in 2012, Andrew lost no time in building it into a flagship primary-only multi-academy trust, award-winning social enterprise and DfE sponsor (again, to national acclaim).
 As chief exec, Andrew also established a successful MAT-based SCITT that delivered School-Centred Initial Teacher Training, awarding QTS and a PGCE at Masters level for dozens of new teachers.
 As a founder trust CEO, this remains an achievement he will always be immensely proud of.

-Andrew also served as a Chair of Governors of a small rural village school, a trustee of the MAT it eventually joined (in Shropshire), a National Leader of Education and Ofsted inspector.
+Andrew has served as a Chair of Governors of a small rural village school, a trustee of the MAT it eventually joined (in Shropshire), a National Leader of Education and Ofsted inspector.
 In 2023 he will be part of the NEU's 'expert panel' chaired by Lord Jim Knight, tasked with the job of creating an intelligent alternative to Ofsted.
 As CEO, Andrew was awarded Fellowship of the Royal Society for Arts (FRSA) as well as Membership of the Institute of Directors (MIoD).
 Andrew was also a Registered Lecturer at the University of Birmingham and is a founding member of the Chartered College of Teaching (MCCT).
 For several years, Andrew chaired a regional Arts Council strategic advisory body, part of the University of Wolverhampton, responsible for the arts offer across the West Midlands.